heavnzor/Gotham-Dice-City/README.md

 # The-100th-Game
-little game in js vanilla including 2 players
+little game in js (using jquery) including 2 players